Samuel McChord Crothers

-Samuel McChord Crothers (June 7, 1857–November 1927) was an American Unitarian minister with The First Parish in Cambridge.
+Samuel McChord Crothers (June 7, 1857 in Oswego, Illinois–November 1927) was an American Unitarian minister with The First Parish in Cambridge.
 He was a popular essayist.

 Crothers graduated from Wittenberg College in 1873.
 In 1874, he graduated from College of New Jersey (later Princeton University).
 After earning a divinity degree at Union Theological Seminary in 1877, he became a Presbyterian minister.
 He resigned in 1881 and converted to the Unitarian church in 1882.

 Crothers died suddenly at his home in Cambridge, Massachusetts.